-Prerequisite: ECCE 1101; ECCE 1103; ECCE 1105 or approved CPR certification (see advisor).
+Prerequisite: ECCE 1101; ECCE 1103; ECCE 1105.
 Contact Hours: 18

 ECCE 2310 - Paraprofessional Methods and Materials (3)

 Develops the instructional skills to enable the student to work as a paraprofessional in a program for kindergarten through elementary age children.
 Topics include assessment and curriculum, instructional techniques, and methods for instruction in a learning environment.